Understanding Color Theory for Web Developers

 3. Triadic Colors

-Triadic colors are evenly spaced around the color wheel.
-They provide strong visual contrast while maintaining harmony.
+These are three colors evenly spaced around the wheel.
+They strike a balance between contrast and harmony.

 Example: Red, yellow, and blue.